“Hey, what’s up? How ya doin’? How’s life?”

 “Nothing major, you know, same old stuff, different day.
-Can’t wait until summer so I can get away for a few days.”
+Can’t wait until summer to get away for a few days.”

 Does the above conversation sound familiar?
 No doubt it does.
-Whether taking place among co-workers, family, or friends, this jaded-sounding interaction, or some variation of it (frequently with an expletive thrown in for good measure), is all too common.
+Whether among co-workers, family, or friends, this jaded-sounding interaction, or some variation of it, is all too common.

 How very sad.

 While the reason for this choice is not given, it seems to me that we are being taught an important lesson.
-It is easy to find joy, to find love, to find meaning, at moments of great excitement, such as holidays and weddings.
-True greatness, however, is finding meaning, joy and love in the “same old, same old” routine: the committed interactions with our loved ones, co-workers and friends.
+It is easy to find joy, love, and meaning at moments of great excitement, such as holidays and weddings.
 Saying “I love you” on your wedding day is beautiful but easy; saying it with meaning decades later is what really counts.
+Meaningful prayer on Yom Kippur is awesome but no less significant is intensely concentrating during an evening prayer when exhausted on a random winter’s eve.
+True greatness lies in finding meaning, joy, and love in the “same old, same old” routine: the committed interactions with loved ones, co-workers, friends, and G-d Himself.

-Immediately upon awaking daily we say “Modeh Ani” – a short prayer thanking G-d for entrusting us with a new day.
-True, each day may involve some “same old stuff,” but still is a unique gift, replete with possibilities and golden opportunities.
+Immediately upon awakening daily, we say “Modeh Ani,” a short prayer thanking G-d for entrusting us with a new day.
+True, each day may involve some “same old stuff,” but it still is a unique gift, replete with possibilities and golden opportunities.

-A similar message can be learned from the upcoming holiday of Purim.
-Unique among Jewish holidays, the Purim story does not include any open, obvious miracles by G-d.
-Indeed His name is not mentioned in the Megillah at all.
-It is only at the end that we see how, through all the seemingly unrelated details, G-d was laying the groundwork for the miraculous salvation of the Jewish people.
+We can learn a similar message from the upcoming holiday of Purim.
+Unique among Jewish holidays, the Purim story does not include any open, apparent miracles by G-d.
+Indeed, His name is not mentioned in the Megillah at all.
+It is only at the end that we see how, through all the seemingly unrelated details, G-d laid the groundwork for the miraculous salvation of the Jewish people.

-In truth, our lives are filled with miracles no less than the Purim story.
-As we say in our daily prayers, life is filled with “Your miracles that are with us every day . . . evening, morning, and afternoon.”
-It is our job to recognize and appreciate them, to realize that G-d is with us at our family dinner table as much as he was at the splitting of the Red Sea.
+In truth, our lives are filled with miracles no less potent than the Purim story.
+We say in our daily prayers that life is filled with “Your miracles that are with us every day . . . evening, morning, and afternoon.”
+It is our job to recognize and appreciate them, to realize that G-d is with us at our family dinner table as much as He was at the splitting of the Red Sea.